About you and About us

 The next turning point in my life came in attending a talk by a life and business planner.
 I went along to the free talk not expecting anything, I thought I would get some inspiration to carry on striving.
 I was impressed by what he said and so I entered into a working relationship which continues to this day.
 Having a coach has been a revelation, they are there not to pass judgement but to help you achieve the life you want.
 Through the process I realised that I could achieve a level of financial security in other ways and finally I was able to leave my part time job and concentrate on growing my own business.
 A business where I could use all those years experience of teaching, coaching, mentoring and supporting people to achieve their dreams.

 Now in my fifties I feel excited about the present, and the future.
 It is an ongoing journey but an exciting one.
+Since we reopened after the pandemic, the food tours have been booming!
 There is not enough time in life to simply wait until you retire.
 You never know what is around the corner, work for the life you want now, don’t wait.
 Stepping outside your comfort zone is invigorating.
 It is scary and not always plain sailing but it is exciting and gives you a clear purpose.
 Don’t vegetate in a job that doesn’t inspire you, pick something that makes your heart sing.